John Wood (actor, born 1946)

 John Wood (born 14 July 1946) is an Australian television Gold Logie Award-winning actor and scriptwriter.

 Wood has appeared in numerous theatre and TV productions, but is best known for his roles in the legal drama Rafferty's Rules as Stipendiary Magistrate Michael Rafferty and in the long-running police drama Blue Heelers, as Tom Croydon both for the Seven Network.

-Biography

-Early career
+Early life

+Wood began studying drama at National Institute of Dramatic Art (NIDA) in 1966, where he performed in a student production of a play called Eh? directed by Max Gillies and co-starring Tony Taylor.

+Career

+Theatre

-Wood began his acting career in 1966, attending National Institute of Dramatic Art (NIDA) and doing a play called Eh? directed by Max Gillies and co-starring Tony Taylor.
-In 1970 he became a professional actor and worked for the Old Tote Theatre Company in a production of Death of a Salesman.
+Wood became a professional actor in 1970, when he worked for the Old Tote Theatre Company in a production of Death of a Salesman.

+His notable stage roles include The Club, How to Succeed in Business Without Really Trying, Art, Born Yesterday, The Elocution of Benjamin Franklin, Cats, Chess, Love Letters, Blood Relations, The Real Inspector Hound, Strange Bedfellows: The Musical and Stephen Sewell's It Just Stopped (2006).
+He played the Bishop of Basingstoke in the 25th anniversary concert of Jekyll & Hyde.
+He also played the Wizard in The Wizard Of Oz Arena Specular in 2019.